Sarracenia jonesii: Description

 Sarracenia jonesii has hollow tubular pitchers that are green in color with maroon veins.
 It is a stemless herbaceous perennial that requires full sunlight to grow.
 Flowers are usually maroon, 5-petaled and globular and produce a fragrant odor.
 The pitchers produced are narrow with a horizontal lid to prevent too much rain water from entering the tube.
 The pitcher attracts flies and other small insects to feed on it, luring them with colorful leaves and sweet smells.
 The sides of the pitcher are waxy and slippery, which prevents insects from escaping once trapped.
 The nectar paralyzes the insects and digestive fluids in the tubular leaf decompose the insect which allows the plant to then absorb nutrients.
-The plant ranges in height from 21–73 cm.
+The plant ranges in height from 21 to 73 cm.
 The fragrant flowers are borne singly on erect scales from April to June, with seed set occurring in October.

 Distribution

 Sarracenia jonesii is endemic to North Carolina and South Carolina.
+Sarracenia jonesii are usually found at lower elevations.
 It can be found in bogs in the mountainous region on the border of the two states.
 It favors depression bogs and cataract bogs.
+The soil that Sarracenia jonesii occupies is usually deep, highly acidic, and poorly drained.

 Conservation

 Sarracenia jonesii was listed as an endangered species in the United States due to its extremely limited distribution and because of its vulnerability as a species.
-Sarracenia jonesii as well as other species of Sarracenia are often collected by enthusiastic plant collectors which furthers many of their statuses as endangered.
+Sarracenia jonesii as well as other species of Sarraceniaare often collected by enthusiastic plant collectors which furthers many of their statuses as endangered.
 The U.S. Fish and Wildlife Service has stated that 16 of the 26 previously known locations of S. jonesii have been extirpated from North Carolina and South Carolina.
+Sarracenia jonesii tend to occupy soil where nitrogen is not readily available to the plants.
+When conserving by replanting, it should be replanted into soil that is nutrient-poor.

 In 2007, Meadowview Biological Research Station successfully reintroduced two populations of S. jonesii to its historic range in North Carolina to include the Biltmore Estate, under a National Fish and Wildlife Foundation Grant, and Falling Creek Camp for Boys.
+As of 2026, Sarracenia jonesii remains an endangered species.

+Current threats to the pitcher plant are habitat loss, wildfires, and drought.
+Fertilizer and chemical runoff are also less serious threats.
+Climate change is a contributor to the threats of habitat loss, wildfires, and drought because the boggy habitats they occupy are changing or moving.